jitinnair1/gradfolio/_projects/2_project.md

 ---
 layout: post
-title: Project 1
+title: This is a very long Project Title
-description: a project with a background image
+description: short project description
 img:
 ---